Image of the C&O for Progress monogram A graphic image of the words C&O Piedmont Subdivision

 Steel Water Tank

 This water tank is evident in photos dating back to the 1950’s.
-There was also a wooden tank visible in those photos.
+There was also a wooden tank visible in some of the earlier photos.
 Both tanks stood inside the wye.
 Water columns once stood along each leg of the wye.
-(1998 photo)
+(1998 photo by Larry Z. Daily)

 As noted above, the steel water tank existed in the 1950’s.
 The wooden tank was to the left.
 Note the mill in the background; it seems to have wood siding.
 By the time that I was taking photos in the 1990’s it was covered in metal siding.
 (Photo by Doug C. Jones.
 From a negative in the collection of Larry Z. Daily.)